 The methods described in this paper attempt to account for two key sources of error in reported catches: (i) not reporting to species, and (ii) not reporting at all.
-The procedure used to disaggregate reports of 'sharks NEI' has been used to address the limited reporting to species level, while ratio and GAM based models using target catches can be used to predict the expected catches where there are zero reported catches.
+The procedure used to estimate catch for both the ratio and GAM based models assumes that target catches can be used to predict the unreported catches in the case where there are zero reported catches.
 The accuracy of all of these methods is entirely dependent on the quality of the original data on which they are based.

 The ratio and GAM based methods both provide different approaches to the estimation of the 'missing' blue shark catches.
 Both methods used the nominal catches as a base and estimated the unreported catch.
+The underlying dataset that was used was a combination of the 2024 nominal catch and the final year from the 2025 nominal catch data.
+The working party is encouraged to discuss this combination of the data as well as any preferred alternatives.

 A key assumption of both of these methods is that all zero reported catches, where there are reported catches of target species present, are false.
 This might present an overestimation bias in the results by estimating catches where there were actually zero catches.
 Nevertheless, the data used were based on aggregated annual values and so, given this time period of aggregation, the assumption that reported zero catches are false seems reasonable.
 These methods also make the assumption that target catches are reported accurately.
 If target catches are in fact also under-reported, then this may result in an underestimation bias in the results.
 Nevertheless, as only the five species for which data are deemed to be of reliable quality are used, this should also be a reasonable assumption.